ZUGFeRD/ZUGFeRD.github.io/README.md

 * @gp has a [factur-x](https://packagist.org/packages/atgp/factur-x) library for PHP
 #### Java
 * [Konik](https://konik.io/) GPL Java and C# library for ZUGFeRD 1
-* [Mustang](http://www.mustangproject.org/) is a APL Java library for ZUGFeRD 1 and 2(=Factur-X) and a command-line tool to extract and combine.
+* [Mustang](http://www.mustangproject.org/) is an APL Java library for ZUGFeRD 1 and 2(=Factur-X) and a command-line tool to extract and combine.
 It also offers a [server](https://github.com/ZUGFeRD/mustangserver) with REST API

 ### PDF tools
 #### Creation

 * [Ghostscript](https://www.ghostscript.com/) can be used to create PDF/A files from other documents and ordinary PDF and even [complete Factur-X](https://bugs.ghostscript.com/show_bug.cgi?id=696472) files
-* [LibreOffice](https://www.libreoffice.org/) is a open source office suite with good PDF/A-1 export
+* [LibreOffice](https://www.libreoffice.org/) is an open source office suite with good PDF/A-1 export
 * [iText RUPS](https://github.com/itext/rups/releases) can be used, along with a good hex editor to inspect the PDF internal structure, or a Windows-only [alternative](https://github.com/Uzi-Granot/PdfFileAnaylyzer)
 * [MuPDF](https://mupdf.com/) for windows and linux, mutools show can display simple internal structures
 * https://github.com/naiveHobo/InvoiceNet